 If this is all too overwhelming there is another option!
 You may download the e-accident app and set the language to your native language.

-Here is a quick video on the e-accident process and this is a link to the website for more information and download the app.
+Here is a quick video on the e-accident process for more information.

 Almuñécar Costa Tropical